How to Get Into Cambridge Medicine

 The Personal Statement will need to be submitted by October 15th, when it will be used in conjunction with your grades and UCAT results to decide if you will be shortlisted for an interview with the university.

-You can learn more about how Personal Statements work and how you perfect yours in our Ultimate UCAS Personal Statement Guide, but the basic topics that you will need to cover include your motivation, research, relevant extra-curricular activities and work experience (more on the soon).
+You can learn more about how Personal Statements work and how you perfect yours in our Ultimate UCAS Personal Statement Guide, but the basic topics that you will need to cover include your motivation, research, relevant super/extra-curricular activities and work experience (more on this soon).
 By writing about all of these things in a concise, engaging and genuine manner, you should stand a good chance of being invited to interview.

 In 2025, the UCAS Personal Statement system will be changing into a three-question system that requires applicants to answer multiple predetermined questions about themselves.
 You will still be covering the same general topics, just in a more rigid, less free-form structure.
 You can find out more about this here: